awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

 ## Why Can't I Assume a Role with a 12\-Hour Session? \(AWS CLI, AWS API\)<a name="troubleshoot_roles_cant-set-session"></a>

 When you use the AWS STS `AssumeRole*` API or `assume-role*` CLI operations to assume a role, you can specify a value for the `DurationSeconds` parameter\.
-You can specify a value from 900 seconds \(15 minutes\) up to the **Maximum CLI/API session duration** setting for the role\.
+You can specify a value from 900 seconds \(15 minutes\) up to the **Maximum session duration** setting for the role\.
 If you specify a value higher than this setting, the operation fails\.
 This setting can have a maximum value of 12 hours\.
 For example, if you specify a session duration of 12 hours, but your administrator set the maximum session duration to 6 hours, your operation fails\.
 To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.

 If you use [*role chaining*](id_roles_terms-and-concepts.md#iam-term-role-chaining) \(using a role to assume a second role\), your session is limited to a maximum of one hour\.
 If you then use the `DurationSeconds` parameter to provide a value greater than one hour, the operation fails\.

+## I Receive an Error When I Try to Switch Roles in the IAM Console<a name="troubleshoot_roles_cant-switch-role-console"></a>

+The information you enter on the **Switch Role** page must match the information for the role\.
+Otherwise, the operation fails and you receive the following error:

+`Invalid information in one or more fields.
+Check your information or contact your administrator.`

+If you receive this error, confirm that the following information is correct:
++ **Account ID or alias** – The AWS account ID is a 12\-digit number\.
+Your account might have an alias, which is a friendly identifier such as your company name that can be used instead of your AWS account ID\.
+You can use either the account ID or the alias in this field\.
++ **Role name** – Role names are case sensitive\.
+The account ID and role name must match what is configured for the role\.

+If you continue to receive an error message, contact your administrator to verify the previous information\.
+The role trust policy or the IAM user policy might limit your access\.
+Your administrator can verify the permissions for these policies\.

 ## My Role Has a Policy That Allows Me to Perform an Action, But I Get "Access Denied"<a name="troubleshoot_roles_session-policy"></a>